blocoio/faker/README.md

 *Work in progress*

 Generates fake data for testing or populating a development database.
+Run your tests with realistic data like names, emails, dates, countries...

 A Java port of the [Faker ruby gem](https://github.com/stympy/faker/).
+The goal was to reuse their locale data files.

 [![Build Status](https://travis-ci.org/blocoio/faker.svg?branch=master)](https://travis-ci.org/blocoio/faker)